 Boysenberry Sorbet

-I went back and forth on whether I should be making a creamy custard based ice cream or a light and fruity sorbet for National Ice Cream month as well as for the very fun event over at Savor The Thyme, Scotty Snacks and the Tangled Noodle.
-After a berry picking excursion it was obvious…..
+I went back and forth on whether I should be making a custard-based ice cream or a light and fruity sorbet for National Ice Cream Month.
+There is also a very fun virtual event over at Savor The Thyme, Scotty Snacks, and the Tangled Noodle that I wanted to participate in.
+After a recent berry-picking excursion, it was obvious what I should make.

-This sorbet is outstanding and incredibly simple.
-The berries were naturally sweetened by the sun and they did not even need that much sugar.
-I had an abundance of verbena in the garden so I decided to make a little verbena infused simple syrup to replace the sugar I would normally add.
-The sorbet is refreshing, light and tastes just like it was picked from the vine – kid friendly, too!
+This boysenberry sorbet is incredibly simple.
+The berries were naturally sweetened by the sun which meant they did not need a lot of extra sugar added.
+I had an abundance of verbena in the garden so I decided to make a verbena infused simple syrup to replace the sugar I would normally add to sorbet.
+The sorbet is refreshing, light and tastes just like it was picked from the vine.
+I tried it out on MEM and it passed kid-friendly test, as they devoured it.

 Recipe: Boysenberry Sorbet